Where do hippopotamuses live?

 The surprisingly agile hippo climbs steep banks each night to graze on grass.

-Hippos leave the water at night to graze for four to five hours, covering up to 5 miles of territory.
-They will eat about 80 pounds of food during this time.
-The hippo’s modest appetite is due to its sedentary life, which does not require high outputs of energy.
+They leave the water pool at night to graze for four to five hours, covering up to eight kilometers (five miles) of territory.
+They will eat about 40 kilograms (88 pounds) of food during this time.
+Their modest appetite is due to its sedentary life, which does not require high outputs of energy.
+When returning from grazing before dawn, they will enter their water pool at the same spot they exited.

 Unlike us, the hippopotamus does not have sweat or sebaceous glands.